anbudamo/iOS-unit09/README.md

 - [x] creation
 * I want to be able to add a new cell to a list/tableview and edit it
 * I want the most recent workouts to show up at the top
-- [ ] stream (was planning on having another tab with a stream view - to ambitious)
+- [ ] stream (was planning on having another tab with a stream view - too ambitious)
 * I want to be able to stream through the list of workouts
 - [x] detail
 * I want to have a detail view where I can see a detailed summary of my workout with all the data that I entered